Moving From Mac to PC - Dive Right IN!Written on July 24, 2019 by Chad Warmenhoven

 How do I get my data migrated

-Because we highly recommend moving between project cycles you really shouldn’t have too much data to migrate but we also understand there might be entire drives worth of data that need to be transferred.
-We have written two guides that we think will help during this transition but our best recommendation would be to backup as much of your data as possible then format the drives in ExFAT.
+Because we highly recommend moving between project cycles, you really shouldn’t have too much data to migrate.
+However, we also understand there might be entire drives worth of data that need to be transferred.
+We have written two guides that we think will help during this transition, but our recommendation is to backup as much of your data as possible, then format the drives in ExFAT.
 This formatting allows read/write capabilities between devices if you absolutely must move between them.
 This solution is FAR better than using a 3rd party software to read an HFS formatted drive.
+And doesn't cost a dime!

 The following article covers all 3rd party backup solutions, most of which are available on Mac too, and we recommend using them to help with the process.